 To Make the Cake:

 Measure all of your ingredients before you begin making this recipe.
-Be sure to divide ingredients in separate containers such as (a) 1 cup + 2 tablespoons milk with the vanilla extract for the yellow batter; (b) 3 tablespoons milk for yellow batter once divided; (c) 2 tablespoons milk for the chocolate batter; divide the yolks and whites into separate bowls.
+Be sure to divide ingredients in separate containers such as (a) 1-1/8 cups milk with the vanilla extract for the yellow batter; (b) 1/3 cup milk for the chocolate batter, (c) 2 tablespoons milk for the yellow batter once divided.
+Also, divide the eggs (5 yolks, 1 yolk, and 6 whites) into separate bowls.
 You can actually set the egg whites in your mixing bowl until they reach room temperature.

 Preheat oven to 350°F. Butter two 9-inch round cake pans and dust with flour.
 Line with parchment paper; butter the top of paper.
 Wrap the pans in moistened cloth (such as Wilton’s Cake Belts or paper towels wrapped in foil for level cakes with tender sides that are not brown.
 (See the above-linked article.)